Chaitalykundu/Data-Engineer/01-Python/Theory/05-String/Methods/04-title.md

 # `title()` Method

-The `.title()` method capitalizes the first letter of every word in a string and other letters to lowercase.
+The `.title()` method capitalizes the first letter of every word in a string and converts the rest to lowercase.

 &nbsp;